Mummers Plays: What are they?

 These plays at one time were thought to be linked with pagan rites showing the triumph of life over death (death and resurrection), good over evil.
 It is now fairly certain that the type of play popular today did not exist before the mid-18th C. Medieval references to Mummers Plays refer to a different type of masked play (Mystery or Miracle plays with a religious basis).
 Roving groups of players were certainly the stuff of ancient history but it has not proved possible, at present, to link the current plays with these groups.

-We have performed the Wantage Mummers Play since its revival in June 1977 though this is now only performed on December 26th.
+We have performed the Wantage Mummers Play since its revival on Boxing Day (December 26th) 1975.
 It is based on an old tradition from the nearby village of Steventon in Oxfordshire.
-It is a typical mid-Berkshire/Oxfordshire mummers play of the hero-combat type.
+It is a typical mid-Berkshire/ Oxfordshire mummers play of the hero-combat type.
 At one time hundreds of villages across England had a mummers play to perform; in fact all counties except Suffolk and Norfolk.

 The last traditional play performed in the area was in 1881 when it was staged for Lady Wantage at Lockinge House.
 Maintaining the anonymity of the players is a key feature, as villagers thought it bad luck if they could identify a performer.